Still hungry on Mounjaro? Here’s what you need to know

 How Mounjaro works to suppress appetite

-Mounjaro is a type of weight loss medication and contains the active ingredient Tirzepatide [1].
+Mounjaro is a type of weight loss medication and contains the active ingredient tirzepatide [1].
 It is approved and licensed in the United Kingdom as a treatment for eligible patients.

 The medication comes in the form of an injection, which you can administer yourself once a week (your healthcare provider will show you how to do it the first time).
 When taken alongside a balanced diet and exercise routine, it is proven to support obesity management and weight loss [2].
 The medication works through appetite-suppressing effects, which means it helps you feel fuller for longer, meaning you are less likely to get hungry as often.

-The active ingredient Tirzepatide is a GLP-1 (glucagon-like peptide-1) and GIP (glucose-dependent insulinotropic polypeptide) agonist, which means it works by mimicking the natural hormones that are naturally secreted by the body after a meal [3].
+The active ingredient tirzepatide is a GLP-1 (glucagon-like peptide-1) and GIP (glucose-dependent insulinotropic polypeptide) agonist, which means it works by mimicking the natural hormones that are naturally secreted by the body after a meal [3].
 It also slows down the time that it takes for your stomach to empty, and sends satiety signals to your brain, which is how it can help control hunger and reduce your calorie intake.

 Why you might still feel hungry on Mounjaro